Several individual academic programs have additional accreditations:

 Master of Occupational Therapy

-The Carroll Master of Occupational Therapy Program has obtained candidacy status and is now in Preaccreditation Review, which is step two of the three-step accreditation process for new programs.
+The Carroll Master of Occupational Therapy Program has applied for accreditation and has been granted PREACCREDITATION STATUS by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA).
 For additional information regarding the accreditation process, please contact the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 4720 Montgomery Lane, Suite 200, Bethesda, MD 20814-3449.
-ACOTE's telephone number c/o AOTA is 301-652-AOTA and Web address is www.acoteonline.org
+ACOTE's telephone number c/o AOTA is (301) 652-AOTA and its web address is www.acoteonline.org

 The Baccalaureate degree in Nursing at Carroll University is accredited by the Commission on Collegiate Nursing Education, One Dupont Circle, NW, Suite 530, Washington, DC 20036, 202-887-6791.
 The nursing program is also approved by the Department of Regulation and Licensing, Wisconsin State Board of Nursing.